 Other Highlights: East Lake Shore Drive District, Michigan Avenue Bridge, London Guarantee Building, 360 Chicago Observation Deck, and Fourth Presbyterian Church.

 - LondonHouse Chicago, Curio Collection by Hilton – Nestled in a historic building standing alongside the Chicago River, this luxurious hotel features spacious guestrooms with state-of-the-art amenities, the only tri-level rooftop bar in Chicago, a 24-hour fitness center, a grand ballroom, and an on-site rooftop restaurant overlooking the gorgeous river.
-Perfect for all kinds of luxury travelers.
+I’d definitely recommend this one if you like luxury.

 - Hilton Chicago/Magnificent Mile Suites – A few steps away from the beach, the stylish property offers exceptional all-suites accommodation with world-class amenities, personalized services, on-site BBQ restaurant, a rooftop pool, a bar, and a fully-equipped fitness center.
 Suitable for all kinds of travelers, including big groups of up to 5 members.